rutamargelyte/proteomics_workshop_practical_1/README.md

 [Workshop programme](https://www.mentalhealthplatform.ac.uk/event/ecr-workshop-2025)

-## Session 1: Proteomic Biomarkers of Psychiatric Conditions
+## Session 1: Proteomic biomarkers of psychiatric conditions

 This repository contains all information for **Session 1** of the workshop.